Do You Have Cancer And Live In The Fifth Ward Or Kashmere Gardens?

 Our Texas lawyers can help you get maximum compensation

 If you have been diagnosed with cancer or another disease and live in the Fifth Ward or Kashmere Gardens neighborhoods, near the rail yard site that has been contaminated with the hazardous preservative creosote, our Texas lawyers can help you hold Union Pacific Railroad accountable for their gross negligence and get you maximum financial compensation.

-The attorneys from Tracey & Fox have obtained hundreds of millions of dollars in settlements, judgments and verdicts for clients located throughout Texas, and have experience handling cases involving exposure to harmful chemicals.
+The attorneys from Tracey Fox King & Walters have obtained hundreds of millions of dollars in settlements, judgments and verdicts for clients located throughout Texas, and have experience handling cases involving exposure to harmful chemicals.
 Get answers and demand justice with help from our Texas law firm.
 Contact us today for your free case evaluation.
 We have offices conveniently located in Houston, Dallas, and San Antonio.

 What is creosote and how did this contamination happen?

 Creosote is a preservative that was used for years at a wood treatment facility to treat wooden railroad ties on-site at a rail yard owned by Union Pacific.
 The site is located near the neighborhoods of Kashmere Gardens and Fifth Ward.
 While use of creosote came to an end at the site in the 1980s, some chemicals sank into the ground and created a contaminated ground water plume that has now moved beneath 110 homes in the area – unknowingly exposing residents to the dangerous chemical for decades.